aiplanethub/mini-bootcamp-introduction-to-pandas/introduction-to-pandas/1476-Introduction to Pandas.md

 * **`import pandas`**
 * **`import pandas as pd`**

-Just as we use the `np` shorthand for NumPy, we will use the `pd` shorthand for Pandas.
-It simply serves as an alias, and it is easier to use `pd `instead of writing the full form ‘pandas’ while coding.
+Just as we use the 'np' shorthand for NumPy, we will use the 'pd' shorthand for Pandas.
+It simply serves as an alias, and it is easier to use 'pd' instead of writing the full form ‘pandas’ while coding.

 In this course, we will use **`import pandas as pd`**.